 As shown throughout this document, States, airports, airlines, and other aviation stakeholders around the world are already involved in SAF deployment projects, ranging from small scale research projects, to commercial scale SAF production facilities.
 There is a multitude of feedstocks and conversion processes available for SAF production, which allow flexibility for setting up SAF supply chains tailored to each State particular characteristics.
-By 2017, over 100,000 commercial flights had used a blend of alternative fuels, 4 airports were deploying alternative fuels on a regular basis, and at least 8 additional alternative fuel purchase agreements had been announced.
-The success of these initiatives proves that the SAF industry is evolving fast, making it a viable option for the aviation industry to address its environmental sustainability.
+By the time of publication of Version 2 of this document in December 2018, over 30 airlines had carried out over 150,000 flights using a blend of alternative fuels and 6 airports were deploying alternative fuels on a regular basis.
+Since the first version of this document was published in November 2017, a new alternative fuel production pathway was certified by ASTM, an estimated additional 50,000 flights used a blend of alternative fuels, and two additional airports began deploying alternative fuels, making it a viable option for the aviation industry to address its environmental sustainability.